2022-23 Board of Directors

 Richard is a Queensland-registered Senior Architect with leading national architectural practice Conrad Gargett.
 After his architectural studies at the University of Queensland and post-graduate study overseas, including working in the UK, his interest in the field of technical facility design and construction aligned with his earlier concerns in the relationship between energy and buildings.

-In a career spanning over thirty-five years he has focussed on the design and documentation of a range of laboratories, not least biocontainment facilities.
-He is has been involved in a laboratory specialist role in the design of such facilities across most Australian states, New Zealand and the Pacific.
-Like Stephen, he is a Department of Agriculture and Water Resources accredited third party Approved Arrangement Assessor.
+In a career spanning nearly forty years he has focussed on the design and documentation of a range of laboratories, not least biocontainment facilities.
+He has been involved in a laboratory specialist role in the design of such facilities across most Australian states, New Zealand and the Pacific.
+Like Stephen Coulter, our immediate past President, he is a Department of Agriculture and Water Resources accredited third party Approved Arrangement Assessor.

 Chair - Education & Training Committee